on a constantly cruising narrowboat

 ‘Off-grid living and grafting’- the pitfalls!

-At 3am I awoke to the cabin spinning 360 degrees around me.
+At 3 am I awoke to the cabin spinning 360 degrees around me.
 A round-a-bout you can’t jump off!
-At 9am I was dressed in a straight-jacket, led off the deck like a horse on tight reigns.
+At 9 am I was dressed in a straight jacket and led off the deck like a horse on tight reigns.
 Trundled along the short, rough towpath and past a pub full of hungry onlookers waiting for breakfast, I clutched a sick bowl in which I spewed every ten minutes.
 Loaded into an ambulance, I endured a further bumpy escort to Accident and Emergency.

-The next few weeks I am viewed as the local drunk, hanging on my husband’s arm, unable to walk or see clearly.
-I feel like I plundered more booze than the most seasoned of alcoholics but without any of the laughs, waking hung over only to navigate a new day.
+For the next few weeks, I am viewed as the local drunk, hanging on my husband’s arm, unable to walk or see clearly.
+I feel like I plundered more booze than the most seasoned of alcoholics but without any of the laughs, waking hungover only to navigate a new day.
 Couples with kids gave me a wide birth, stepping into the road on pavements, with dubious expressions of judgment, concern, and pity; and that was before Covid!

 Two are stronger than one!
 If it hadn’t been for my husband’s support, at this point, and only three months into our new lifestyle, my narrow boating days would have been finished.
 Consider, before embarking on how to live and work off-grid, what you will do if disaster strikes.

 From full-time profession to dropping off the radar!

 Life-changing events sometimes alter your destiny, this one was no exception.
 I was a teacher.
 Now I wasn’t!
 I imagine teaching is a hard career to choose while surviving on a narrow boat.
 I certainly don’t miss the stress, the late-night marking, the planning on my day off and the unrealistic expectations that kids can never do wrong.
 Where would you keep all those books and resources too?